awsdocs/aws-directory-service-admin-guide/doc_source/simple_ad_troubleshooting.md

 + [I receive an "AZ Constrained" error when I create a directory](#contrained_az1)
 + [Some of my users cannot authenticate with my directory](#kerberos_preauth1)
 + [Simple AD Directory Status Reasons](simple_ad_troubleshooting_reasons.md)

+## Password recovery<a name="simple_ad_tshoot_password_recovery"></a>

+If a user forgets a password or is having trouble signing in to either your Simple AD or AWS Managed Microsoft AD directory, you can reset their password using either the AWS Management Console, Windows PowerShell or the AWS CLI\.

+For more information, see [Reset a User Password](simple_ad_manage_users_groups_reset_password.md)\.

 ## I receive a "KDC can't fulfill requested option" error when adding a user to Simple AD<a name="kdc_requested_option"></a>